acidanthera/VoodooPS2/README.md

 - investigate doing something to make movement smoother (implement some kind of decaying average to smooth spikes in the input stream)

+- implement a threshold of movement that will cancel a click drag (this would avoid unwanted drag detection)
+  (one way to avoid this is for the user to set the fastest double click speed)

 Keyboard: